 Becky graduated magna cum laude from Yale College, where she double majored in Political Science and Music.
-She earned a Master of Music degree and an Artist Diploma in Piano Performance from the Yale School of Music as the recipient of the Luther Noss Award.
-She also has an M.Phil. in Musicology from the University of Oxford, where she won the concerto competition and performed Brahms's first piano concerto with the Oxford University Philharmonia at the Sheldonian Theatre.
-She is grateful to her extraordinary teachers and mentors, which include Jonathan Cross, Peter Frankl, Michael Friedmann, Seymour Lipkin, Robert McDonald, William E. Odom, Joseph N. Straus, and James Webster.
+She earned a Master of Music and an Artist Diploma in Piano Performance from the Yale School of Music as the recipient of the Luther Noss Award.
+She also holds an M.Phil. in Musicology from the University of Oxford, where she won the concerto competition and performed Brahms's first piano concerto with the Oxford University Philharmonia at the Sheldonian Theatre.
+She is grateful to her extraordinary teachers and mentors, who include Jonathan Cross, Peter Frankl, Michael Friedmann, Seymour Lipkin, Robert McDonald, William E. Odom, Joseph N. Straus, and James Webster.

 Outside of music, Becky has worked on a winning U.S. Senate campaign and interned at the House of Representatives.
 Her nonmusical interests include gastronomy, globetrotting, politics, racquet sports, and rowing.
 She made her uncredited Hollywood debut as a pianist in Mao's Last Dancer (2009), a film by award-winning director Bruce Beresford.